 With electrolytes and quick burning carbohydrates, Gatorade and other sports drinks have become pretty standard hydration for workouts.

 Of course, if you buy too much on sale, the question always arises: can Gatorade go bad?
-How long should you store those bottles of sports drink, or even the powdered mix?
+How long should you store those bottles of sports drinks, or even the powdered mix?

 Can Gatorade Go Bad?